 Final Words

-If you want to use leftover oil paint instead of placingOpens in a new tab. it in the freezer for future use, there are many projects appropriate for oil paint.
+If you want to use leftover oil paint instead of placing it in the freezer for future use, there are many projects appropriate for oil paint.
 When you thrift the base item or canvas, this can be an extension of using oil paints creatively.
 Teaching your children and their friends to paint with oils can be fun for any afternoon.